What Is a Crown?

 What Is an Onlay?

 An onlay is similar to a crown in that it covers the cusps and biting surface of the tooth with a hard ceramic (called lithium disilicate or Emax).
-With new adhesive technology, at Willow Dental Care, we can preserve more of your existing tooth.
+With new adhesive technology, at Willow Dental Care, we can typically preserve more of your existing tooth.
 An onlay is much smaller than a crown.
-We consider it a minimally invasive option and will conserve more of your own tooth.
 An onlay might be more appropriate for your situation.

 We invite you to book an appointment for an onlay or to call us for more information.